AdobeDocs/deliverability-learn.en/help/guidance-around-changes-to-google-and-yahoo.md

 ## Are there ways around this?

 While this is always a question that comes up, the reality is that these changes make sense for the end users of [!DNL Google] and [!DNL Yahoo]'s platforms.
 They are motivated by those users' expectations to enforce these rules.
 We do not recommend trying to circumvent any of these changes, but rather take a step back and think about how to accommodate these changes.

+## Final Note:

+Please know that this does not currently apply to emails sent to [!DNL Yahoo].JP or [!DNL Gmail] Workspace accounts, it does apply to emails coming from those locations though.